MathiasRenner/simple-traefik-proxy-and-services/README.md

-# Traefik proxy with backend services
+# Traefik reverse proxy with backend services
 Simple example of **docker and traefik as SSL proxy** with auto-redirect from http to https **in front of a flexible infrastructure of backend services**, like this one: